Here is a quick list of resources to get ready for school.

 LUNCH: $2.55; REDUCED - $0.40

 Families who meet certain federal income standards are eligible for free or reduced price meal benefits.
 The Applications for the Federal Free and Reduced Meals Program will be sent home to all families the first week of school.
 If your child was part of this program last year, he or she can continue during the first weeks of school.
 However, you must re-apply each year.
 There is more information in our Summer Information Packet .
 If you have questions, please call the school office.

 You are welcome to visit the school at any time.
 Montgomery County School Policy states that all persons entering a school building must go to the school office, sign in, and wear a visitor badge.
 Please help to ensure our children’s safety by checking in with the office when you enter and leave.

 If you are new to Kemp Mill, we welcome you and your family to our community; if you are returning, we look forward to working with you and your child again this year.
 Please feel free to call the school office (301-649-8046) with any questions or concerns you might have.

 If you are interested in becoming a volunteer, or have already done some of the tasks above, but have not completed the volunteer application attached or attended the volunteer orientation, please contact our school at 301-649-8046.

 Parent Resources.
-The next time you are at Kemp Mill, please stop by room 107 (right across from the health room) to check out all of the great parent resource materials available for you.
+The next time you are at Kemp Mill, please stop by to check out all of the great parent resource materials available for you.
 There is information about afterschool programs, English classes, parenting books and DVDs, bilingual books and DVDs, as well as books and DVDs about how to help your child succeed in school.